Potawatomi language: Morphology

 Potawatomi has six parts of speech: noun, verb, pronoun, prenoun, preverb, and particle.

 Pronouns

 There are two main types of pronoun: personal pronouns and demonstrative pronouns.
 As nouns and verbs use inflection to describe anaphoric reference, the main use of the free pronouns is for emphasis.

 Personal pronouns

 Personal pronouns, because of vowel syncope, resemble those of Odaawaa but structurally resemble more those in the Swampy Cree language:

+Verbs

 Correspondences to Ojibwe

 The relatively-recent split from Ojibwe makes Potawatomi still exhibit strong correspondences, especially with the Odaawaa (Ottawa) dialect.